top of page

 • Installing heat pumps and replacing or displacing the existing natural gas or propane heating system

-Of course, it is critical to consider the local climate when estimating the system's renewable energy production.
+Of course, it is critical to consider the local climate when estimating the system's renewable energy production to determine how many solar panels to add to an existing system.

 Considerations Before Adding Solar Panels To An Existing System